GalaxyShard/zigup/README.md

 # list the installed compiler versions
 zigup list

-# clean compilers that are not the default, not master, and not marked to keep. when a version is specified, it will clean that version
+# Removes this compiler
-zigup clean [<version>]
+zigup clean <version>

-# mark a compiler to keep
+# mark a compiler to keep (TODO: currently does nothing)
 zigup keep <version>

 # run a specific version of the compiler